-and we determine the optimal threshold by minimizing the loss function corresponding to each candidate threshold, and choose the threshold value giving the lowest loss.
+and we determine the optimal threshold by minimizing the loss function corresponding to each candidate threshold value, and choose the value giving the lowest loss.

 We will use the percentile method for all variables, except the level variables, as these are not stationary, but drifting upwards and it would not be sensible to find a threshold value based on percentiles.
-Instead, our candidate thresholds are that the variables are smaller than they were h quarters ago, with h ranging from one to four quarters back in time.
+Instead, our candidate thresholds are that the variables are less than they were h quarters ago while still above trend, with h ranging from one to four quarters back in time.
 That is, the signal goes off when the following condition is fulfilled: